 I graduated from Francisco Bravo Medical Magnet High School, and later on, I earned my Bachelor of Science in Biology from the University of California, Riverside.
 Shortly after, I matriculated with my first graduate degree, an MPH (Master in Public Health) from Loma Linda University School of Public Health.
 I was heavily involved in Public Health through my research in Teen Pregnancy, Homelessness, and Maternal, Child and Adolescent Health in Seattle and Los Angeles.
 I worked in the public health field for 7 years, but all along, I wanted to branch out to something more creative.
 I wrote short stories and micro-brewed on ideas for novels and began to observe the world around me.

-Since 2001, I wrote short stories and articles to help alleviate poverty, and some were published in different publications, from local church organizations such as The Mennonite Journal for Immigrant Voices, Indonesian Journal, and local newspapers in Denver like Greater Park Hill Newspapers and created website stories for non-profit organizations.
+Since 2001, I wrote short stories and articles to help alleviate poverty, and some were published in different publications, from local church organizations such as The Mennonite Journal for Immigrant Voices, Indonesian Journal, and local newspapers in Denver such as Greater Park Hill Newspapers and created website stories for non-profit organizations.